Skip to content

 backtrack(state, choices, selected, res)

-# Retract: undo the choice, restore to the previous state
+# Backtrack: undo choice, restore to previous state

 selected[i] = False